bradfordboyle/fitbit-grabber-rs/README.md

 # fitbit-grabber
 This is a small utility for fetching data from the FitBit web API.
-It currently supports:
+It currently
+supports:

 - Heart Rate
+- Steps
+- User Profile

 ## Building